-The twist-grip throttle does not have variable speed, so it is either full speed or no speed.
-This makes it difficult to adapt the speed to the riding environment.
-It also accelerates quickly and new riders must be prepared for this initial speedy surprise.
-You can’t go slow on this scooter, unless you are going up a hill.
+The twist-grip throttle does not have variable speed, so it is either full speed or no speed, and this makes it difficult to adapt the speed to the riding environment.
+It also accelerates quickly, and new riders must be prepared for this initial speedy surprise.
+You can’t go slow on this scooter unless you are going up a hill.
 The hand-operated front brake takes a little time to bring the scooter to a halt, so do not rely too heavily on it.

 Plug Me In

 The E100 scooter comes with a pair of 12-volt batteries and its charger.
 Recharging the battery takes 8 to 12 hours and is best done overnight, so the scooter is charged and ready to ride during the day.
 Remember to charge the battery before giving it as a gift so that the scooter is ready to ride right out of the wrapping paper.

 A pair of 12-volt batteries, a battery charger, and tools for basic assembling is included with the purchase of the Razor E100.

 Conclusion: Children Scooter Along Awesomely

 The Razor electric scooter series starts with the Razor E100.
 Offering a 10mph maximum speed and up to 40 minutes of continuous ride time, this is a great entry-level model to start with.
 At just over $100, it is affordable as well.